Health and wellbeing clinics

 The impact of cancer doesn’t stop when treatment ends.
-With more people than ever surviving after a diagnosis, getting support after treatment is vital.
+With more people than ever surviving after a diagnosis, getting support after treatment is very vital.

 Our Health and Wellbeing Clinics are places you can go for support if you've been through treatment and are now adjusting to life after cancer.